klok0693/demo/documentation/module_structure.md

 From an architectural perspective, this module represents the policy and behavior of the application.

+## 🧩 API Module

+The api module defines platform-independent UI **contracts** and abstractions used by all graphical implementations.

+📦 Typical contents:
+- Rendering and drawing interfaces
+- Input and interaction contracts

+🎯 Key responsibilities:
+- Enabling multiple UI implementations without code duplication

+🚫 Does not depend on any other module

+## 🧱 Platform Module

+The platform module is an **aggregator** for platform-specific UI implementations.

+📦 Typical contents:
+- Maven aggregation and shared build configuration
+- Common build and packaging logic

+🔗 Dependencies:

+(none — aggregator module)

+This module contains no production code and exists purely to structure, and configure platform-specific implementations.

 ## 🎨 JavaFX Module

 The javafx module contains all JavaFX-specific code and acts as the primary UI layer of the application.